rackerlabs/technical-blog/content/blog/2022/2022-02-15-oracle-far-sync-instances/index.md

 In many Primary-Standby Database configurations, primary database ships redo to a standby database via asynchronous transport option.
 In this type of config setting, there is a high risk of data loss during database failover scenario.

 To ensure zero data-loss, if synchronous redo transport setup is used then it may not be a feasible option because commit response may have some impact at the primary, due to network latency between primary and standby.
 At this point, Far Sync instance plays a vital role.
 Far sync instance resides close to a Primary Database.
 This minimizes the impact of on/off  commit response time up to an acceptable time-threshold.
-The distance between Far Sync instance and Primary database always be within a smaller and an acceptable network latency time.
+The distance between Far Sync instance and Primary database should always be within a smaller and an acceptable network latency time.
 This setup provides a better data protection.
 In case primary fails, assuming that the Far Sync instance was completely in-sync with the Primary at the time of failure, the Far Sync will start coordinating with the standby database(s) and migrate the final redo logs to standbys, which are not yet synced with Far Sync.
 This final redo logs shipping then makes the standby database(s) completely synched with failed primary.
 This is known as “zero-data-loss” scenario followed by a good failover to standby.

 <img src="Picture2.png" title="" alt="">